docker/docs/content/billing/scout-billing.md

 You can cancel a subscription downgrade at anytime before the end of the billing cycle.
 You can find this date in the details for your current plan.

-1. In Docker Hub, select your username in the top-right corner and from the drop-down menu select **Billing**.
+1. In Docker Hub, Select your avatar in the top-right corner and from the drop-down menu select **Billing**.
 2. Select the namespace of either your personal account or organization.
 3. Find your Docker Scout plan, then select **Cancel the downgrade**.